muldjord/skyscraper/docs/CLIHELP.md

 ## Command line options
 Look below to find a thorough description of all command line options available when using Skyscraper.
 These options should be used with the `Skyscraper` command.

+Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be used / changed if your use case requires it.

 If you've installed Skyscraper through the RetroPie-Setup the executable is instead located at `/opt/retropie/supplementary/skyscraper/Skyscraper`.
 In that case I recommend creating a symbolic link to the executable.
 Do this by running `$ sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper` (without the `$`).
 This will enable you to just type `Skyscraper` when running it from command line.

+IMPORTANT!
+Most of the options can also be set in the `~/.skyscraper/config.ini` file thus removing the need to type them on command line all the time.
+Check the config.ini doc [here](CONFIGINI.md) for more info on this.

 #### -h, --help
 Outputs the help text for all command line options to the terminal.